Youth Leadership Project

 - Learn leadership skills and put them to use with younger students.

-- Keep up with academic studies during daily study hall while at the outdoor school.
+- Keep up with academic studies during daily study hall while at the Outdoor Project.

 - At least 15 years old and a sophomore in high school.